sseller2/bn/stevenQuestions.md

 **Future Proofing**

 On another side note, when I inspected the `<ul>` elements on the home page I am seeing many browser specific prefixes to support CSS definitions that have not been formalized and included in the official releases of CSS standards currently.
 However, on the elements using prefixes I am not seeing any future proofing in place.
 "Future proofing" is a way to make sure the code will not break in time with the release of new browsers that may drop support for the prefixes, a likely scenario once the experimental CSS definitions are standardized.
 Right now on unordered lists on the home page I am seeing properties like `-webkit-margin-end` to provide support for the WebKit rendering engine currently used by Chrome and Safari, as well as `-moz-margin-end` to provide support for Firefox and its Gecko engine.
 However, I see no subsequent definition for `margin-end` without the prefix.
-If it can reasonably be assumed that a CSS feature will become standard, a definition such as `margin-end` with no prefix should be specified in addition to the prefixed definitions to future proof the code, so that if prefixes are not supported in future browsers the rule will still be applied if `margin-end` has by that point become standard.
+If it can reasonably be assumed that a CSS feature will become standard and the future name can be assumed, a definition like `margin-end` without any prefix should be specified in addition to the prefixed definitions to `future proof` the code.
+If prefixes are not supported in future browser versions the rule will still be applied if use of `margin-end` has become supported by that time.